 In fact, the increase in merit-aid directly correlates with a decreased percentage of enrolled lower-income and/or minority students, according to an economics study performed in 2009.

 It becomes an issue when the aid is disbursed in an unbalanced fashion.
-For example, College Board surveyed private colleges in 2006 and found that the data provided showed that $2.2 billion dollars was provided in non-need based aid versus a $1.1 billion need in aid that was not met for students that requested aid through the institution, work studies or Pell Grants.
+For example, College Board surveyed private colleges in 2006 and found that the data provided showed that $2.2 billion dollars was provided in non-need based aid versus a $1.1 billion need in aid that was not met for students that requested aid through the institution, work studies

 The presidents who drafted the pledge acknowledged their part in the creation of the situation and various academics officials have further acknowledged that the competitive drive of schools make it difficult for changes to take place.

 Many presidents have concerns that decreasing the merit-based aid in favor of returning to need-based aid will cause a decline in decreased enrollment due to a lack of competitive advantage.
 An abrupt halt to competition for the nation’s top students would certainly affect a university’s prestige, they argue.

 The best resolution, the pledge creators decided, was collaborating together in order to avoid “a game of chicken.”

 The pledge outlines principles in hopes to begin discussion amongst colleges regarding potential resolutions of the current practices, since most schools seem to agree that the current situation is either ideal or successful.